 The law provides each student with the following rights:

-- To inspect and review information contained in his/her education records
+- To inspect and review information contained in their education records

 - To challenge the contents of her/his education records